Roster shuffle: Plans change in MLB because of health issues

 “If you want to come in expecting the norms that we’re normally accustomed to, then you’re going to be frustrated constantly, and you can’t permit that to happen,” Maddon said.

-AP Sports Writers Greg Beacham, John Marshall, Rob Maaddi, Tom Withers and Stephen Whyno contributed to this story.
+AP Sports Writers Greg Beacham, John Marshall, Rob Maaddi, Tom Withers, Janie McCauley, Mike Fitzpatrick, Ronald Blum and Stephen Whyno contributed to this story.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports